Virtual power plant

-A virtual power plant (VPP) is a system that integrates multiple, possibly heterogeneous, power resources to provide grid power.
+A virtual power plant (VPP) is a system for aggregating distributed energy resources (DERs) to function as a single power plant.
+Operators coordinate these resources to balance supply and demand, provide grid services, and participate in energy markets.
 A VPP typically sells its output to an electric utility.
 VPPs allow energy resources that are individually too small to be of interest to a utility to aggregate and market their power.
-As of 2024, VPPs operated in the United States, Europe, Asia and Australia.